Understanding WordPress category pages and how they relate to the Business Directory categories

 For example, if you were to add several posts to the category ‘Grand Openings’,

-WordPress not only creates a unique URL for each post, but for each category as well, you can add the categories you have created to your site’s navigation.
+WordPress not only creates a unique URL for each post, but for each category as well.
+Category URL’s will look something like this: https://yoursite.com/category/grand-openings

 Hint: Don’t forget to save your changes!

-Formatting WordPress Category Pages
+Formatting WordPress category pages

 Each listing in your Chamber Dashboard Business Directory is a custom post type.
 Using Business Categories, you can group similar directory listings together making it much easier for visitors to navigate your site.